 How do I get trained to run the analyzer or sorter myself?

 To request training on the instrument, you must first be a fully registered user.
 Once your regsitration is complete, navigate to New Users, Book Training.
 This page contains all the details and instructions needed to train as a self-operator on each type of instrument.

 How do I request after hours use?

-After you have been an independent user for a reasonable amount of time, you can fill out an after hours use form, which can be found on the door of our facility, and speak to one of our staff.
+After you have been an independent user for a reasonable amount of time (always >20h independent operation), email the director to review troubleshooting and apply for afterhours access.
 After hours use approval is considered on a case by case basis.